 HIV-positive men and women can now live longer than ever before.
-A 2013 study found that a newly diagnosed 20-year-old on effective antiretroviral therapy (ART) can expect to live into their 70s, a lifespan only slightly lower than in people without HIV.
+A 2013 study found that a newly diagnosed 20 year old on effective antiretroviral therapy (ART) can expect to live into their 70s.
+A lifespan only slightly lower than in people without HIV.
 While this is great news, physicians are learning that chronic HIV infection can place their patients at a higher risk of developing certain health problems earlier in life.
 One example is heart disease.

-People living with HIV are up to twice as likely to have a heart attack as those who are not infected.
+People with HIV are up to twice as likely to have a heart attack as those who are not infected.
 As some of the original HIV survivors and those infected later in life continue to age, clinical research is vital to address this growing public health concern.
-In light of this, the National Heart, Lung and Blood Institute and the National Institute of Allergy and Infectious Diseases, both part of the National Institutes of Health, have launched an ambitious, multi-site trial to evaluate heart disease in people living with HIV and whether a drug called a statin may be able to lower their elevated risk.
+In light of this, the National Heart, Lung and Blood Institute and the National Institute of Allergy and Infectious Diseases, both part of the National Institutes of Health, have launched an ambitious, multi-site trial to evaluate heart disease in people with HIV and whether a drug called a statin may be able to lower their elevated risk.

-Scientists believe the risk for cardiovascular and cerebrovascular disease is elevated in people living with HIV for two reasons.
+Scientists believe the risk for cardiovascular and cerebrovascular disease is elevated in people with HIV for two reasons.
 First, the virus itself causes chronic inflammation in the blood vessels that make a vascular event—like a heart attack or stroke—more likely, even when viral load is suppressed on ART.
 Second, despite having an overall life-extending effect, ART itself appears to raise the risk for developing heart disease by raising cholesterol levels.